 For a recent version of Debian or Ubuntu, this command should ensure you have all the necessary tools and libraries:

-$ apt-get install build-essential m4 perl python zlib1g-dev uuid-dev \ wget bison tcl libpcre3-dev libmagic-dev valgrind ccache eatmydata \ doxygen graphviz help2man python-docutils pngcrush python-sphinx \ python3-sphinx mono-devel openjdk-8-jdk lua5.2 liblua5.2-dev \ php-dev php-cli python-dev python3-dev ruby-dev tcl-dev texinfo
+$ apt-get install build-essential m4 perl python zlib1g-dev uuid-dev \ wget bison tcl libpcre3-dev libmagic-dev valgrind ccache eatmydata \ doxygen graphviz help2man python-docutils pngcrush python-sphinx \ python3-sphinx mono-devel default-jdk lua5.3 liblua5.3-dev \ php-dev php-cli python-dev python3-dev ruby-dev tcl-dev texinfo

 You need to install Apple’s XCode tools, which contain their compiler, debugger and various other tools.
 You can do that from within the AppStore.

-We recommend using homebrew to install and manage additional libraries and tools on OS X. Once you’ve installed XCode and homebrew, you can get all the dependencies you need for Xapian using:
+We recommend using homebrew to install and manage additional libraries and tools on macOS.
+Once you’ve installed XCode and homebrew, you can get all the dependencies you need for Xapian using:

 $ brew install libmagic pcre \ lua mono perl php python python3 ruby tcl-tk \ doxygen help2man graphviz pngcrush # and some python-specific documentation tools $ pip install sphinx docutils $ pip3 install sphinx